 Small yellow, white, or red potatoes are best for potato salad.
 The potatoes maintain their natural moisture and sweetness this way.
-If you’re in a pinch, you can chop the potatoes, just remember they well take less time to cook.
+If you’re in a pinch, you can chop the potatoes, remember they will take less time to cook.
 Adding fresh herbs are a nice touch – we like to use a combination of chopped parsley and dill.
-Parsley, dill, chives, tarragon and cilantro all work well.
-Add about 2 tablespoons of herbs at first then add more to taste.
+Parsley, dill, chives, tarragon, and cilantro all work well.
+Add about two tablespoons of herbs at first then add more to taste.
 Dill and tarragon are strong, so you may not need the whole 1/4 cup.

 2 pounds small yellow, red, or white potatoes

 1 tablespoon apple cider, wine, or rice wine vinegar